adferrand/dnsrobocert/README.md

 ### Sleep time

 During a DNS challenge, a sleep must be done after TXT entry insertions in order to let DNS zone updates be propagated correctly and ensure that ACME servers will see them.
 Default value is 30 seconds: if this value does not suit your needs, you can modify it by setting the environment variable `LEXICON_SLEEP_TIME (default: 30)`.
+If you have a big value here, a good idea is to run a container in detached mode.

 ### Shell access